 3. Go Swimming at Opera Beach

-Oslo Norway is home to countless museums!
-There is everything from viking and maritime history to sculptures, and even skiing!
-Especially on a rainy or cold day, visiting a museum can be one of the best things to do in Oslo.
-Here are a few of our favorites we experienced below.
+Specifically on a rainy or cold day, visiting a museum can be one of the best things to do in Oslo.
+Here are a few of our favorites we experienced near the city centre.

 5. Take the Boat to Museum Island

-6. Go Shopping on Karl Johan
+6. Go Shopping in Oslo Norway on Karl Johan

-7. Tour the Royal Palace
+7. Tour the Oslo Royal Palace

 8. Eat at Mathallen Market